Endeavor Bay, Tawila Island, Egypt

 Most of the objects that have been found in the tombs and temples in Luxor have been removed to the national museum in Cairo.
 And boy, is that place a disaster.
 The building sprawls with artifacts, but there is little rhyme or reason to the collections, and index cards that were obviously typed before the advent of the computer age provide little interpretive guidance as to what one is seeing.
 The Tut collection is somewhat of an exception.
 It has been loaned out from time to time, and has thus benefited from the organization and analysis that came as a result.
 But the rest of the museum has the look and feel of a poorly organized rummage sale.

-But when we sifted among the treasures, we found truly amazing things.
-For example, we were awed by full-size carvings of a prince and his consort.
+Among the mess, however, we found some treasures.
+We were awed by full-size carvings of a prince and his consort (below).
 They are seated, carved in wood, painted with accurate flesh tones and clothing colors, staring straight ahead, and looking as lifelike as could be.
 The craftsman did an especially wonderful job with the eyes, which sparkle with frank gazes.
 We spent 15 minutes in front of the pair, trying to understand the technical skill that went into their creation but mostly just unthinkingly appreciating how lifelike they were.
-We read (not in the poorly interpreted museum!) that when the tomb was first excavated and a light shone on the figures, the workers shrank back in fright, convinced that the prince and his consort where actually seated in front of them.
+We read (not in the poorly interpreted museum!) that when the tomb was first excavated, and the Egyptian workers shone a light into the tomb, the workers shrank back in fright, convinced that the prince and his consort where actually seated in front of them.
 We don’t blame them.